 COMPANION TICKET SCHEME

-There are many reasons why somebody may feel they need support to see a performance at the Rep. Should this be the case for you or somebody you support, you are entitled to a free companion ticket when purchasing a ticket.
+There are many reasons why somebody may feel they need support to see a performance at Dundee Rep and Scottish Dance Theatre.
+If you are unable to attend a performance alone and require a companion we can usually offer your companion a free ticket.

 AUDIO DESCRIBED PERFORMANCES

-Audio Described performances support people who are blind or partially sighted to access live performance, providing verbal descriptions during the performance via a headset (collected on arrival).
+Audio Described performances support people who are blind or partially sighted to access live performances, providing verbal descriptions during the performance via a headset.
+This headset can be collected from the box office when you arrive at the theatre.

-Touch tours usually take place before the audio described performance and provide an opportunity for blind and partially sighted patrons to explore the set, props, and costumes before the show.
+Touch tours usually take place before audio described performance and provide an opportunity for blind and partially sighted people to explore the set, props, and costumes before the show.
+If you are interested in a touch tour please contact our box office team.

 BSL INTERPRETED PERFORMANCES

 BSL interpreted performances allow people who are deaf or for whom British Sign Language is their first or preferred language access to live performance.
-BSL interpreters provide a linguistic and artistic interpretation.
-The interpreter usually stands to one side of the stage but sometimes interpreters are involved in the staging or the performance.
+BSL interpreters provide a linguistic and artistic interpretation of the performance.
+The interpreter usually stands to one side of the stage but sometimes interpreters are involved in the staging of the performance.

-Captioning is similar to television subtitling and gives deaf deafened and hard-of-hearing people access to live performances.
-A captioner carefully prepares and cues text that appears in real-time on units placed to the side of the stage, centrally, or within the set.
+Captions are similar to television subtitling and give deaf, deafened and hard of-hearing people access to live performances.
+A captioner carefully prepares and cues text that appears in real time on tablets that audience members can collect from the box office when they arrive for the performance.